LukasKnuth/lknuth.dev/content/writings/three_levels_git_alias.md

 ## Level 2

-If we place an exclamation mark (or "bang" in bash-speak) at the beginning of the alias line, the given command is run in a shell.
+If we place an exclamation mark (or "bang" in bash-speak) at the beginning of the alias line, the given command is executed in a shell.
 We can use this to launch any executable (including `git` itself) and further process the output.

 ```bash
 sx = "!git status --porcelain | cut -c4-"
 ```

-The Unix [cut](https://man7.org/linux/man-pages/man1/cut.1.html) utility takes a newline separated input and removes the given number of characters from the beginning of each line.
+The Unix [cut](https://man7.org/linux/man-pages/man1/cut.1.html) utility takes a newline separated input and removes characters from each line.
 We instruct it to remove the first `4` characters and to read the input from `stdin`.
 We then pipe the `git status` output into it, removing the four characters indicating the file mode.